 First and foremost, this completely breaches the trust which exists between counselors and patients.
 Secondly, if a counselor is revealing other patients' personal information to you, they are likely revealing your personal information to other patients as well.
-This is so dangerous for a plethora of reasons; any counselor who engages in this ill conduct should be reported immediately.
+This is so dangerous for a plethora of reasons; any counselor who engages in this ill conduct should be reported immediately to the professional board of their state.
 As mental health specialists, counselors have a duty to act accordingly and protect the confidentiality of their patients.

 Sexual Attention Or Advances

-A counselor who partakes in those above; inappropriate advances should be promptly reported.
+A counselor who partakes in those above; inappropriate advances should be promptly reported to their state professional board.
 There is a certain dynamic which exists between counselors and patients; for the patients to truly heal, improve, and achieve the desired results from counseling, the professional dynamic must remain intact.
 No reputable counselor with integrity would never initiate or accept sexual attention or advances with patients.